 - Free, paid tours are available as well

-- Cannot see the concert hall on most trips but sometimes you can during the summer when practice is not happening.
+- You cannot see the concert hall on most trips but sometimes you can during the summer when practice is not happening.

 - Hours: 9 AM to 5 PM daily